hphelion/documentation/cli.unix.articles.userdata.md

     ...
     ubuntu@userver:~$

-The script may take a while to run, but once it is complete:
+The script may take some time to run, but once it is complete you see:

     ubuntu@userver:~$ hpcloud info
     ******************************************************************